adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 | CEDAW materials | https://www.ohchr.org/en/treaty-bodies/cedaw |
 | ILO Convention No. 169 resources | https://www.ilo.org/dyn/normlex/en |

+### Country-use note

+This list is illustrative, not exhaustive.
+Analysts should complement it with jurisdiction-specific primary sources where the domestic legal framework under review is not Mexican.

 ### Analytical note for NormTrace

 Where possible, legal argumentation should rely first on:

-1. treaty text,
+1. treaty text;
-2. constitutional text,
+2. constitutional text;
-3. binding or authoritative case law,
+3. binding or authoritative case law;
-4. interpretive materials from relevant supervisory bodies,
+4. interpretive materials from relevant supervisory bodies;
 5. and only then on secondary doctrine.

 ---